davehadley/ndhistogram/README.md

 - [ ] Reinstate grow
 - [ ] Test each axis method.
 - [ ] Test each histogram 1D method.
+- [ ] Make Axes a struct to permit future optimisations.

 # Niggles